Raghukaranth/FrameWork/Readme.md

 ## Running Tests <div id = "running-scripts"/>

-1. clone the project from GitHub to intelij
+1. clone the project from GitHub
+2. find config.json file under src/test/resources change platform to which aplication to be executed if you need to execute for web change platform to "web" if not change to "Android"
-2. find test scripts under src/test/java/tests and execute
+3. find test scripts under src/test/java/tests and execute